The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales earned their maiden international victory over England at Alexandra Meadows in Blackburn in 1881 but wouldn't beat Scotland until 1905.

-The team have also recently struck up a rivalry with Belgium due to a number of high-profile meetings between the two countries.
-Wales and Belgium were again drawn together for the 2022 FIFA World Cup qualifying campaign.
+Wales have also recently struck up a rivalry with Belgium due to a number of high-profile meetings between the two countries.

 The Welsh fanbase